About Animal Assisted Therapy/Intervention

-Lynn is a qualified teacher (PGCE), with a BSc Honours in Animal Behaviour and Welfare, and a Masters Degree in Education, and has completed the Level 1 Animal Assisted Play Therapy® Training and Nature Based Therapy Practitioners programmes.
+Lynn is a qualified teacher (PGCE), with a BSc Honours in Animal Behaviour and Welfare (inc conservation), and a Masters Degree in Education.
+Lynn has completed the Level 1 Animal Assisted Play Therapy® Training and Nature Based Therapy Practitioners programmes.

-Lynn is a trustee for RSPCA local branch, and a Non Executive Director of the National Pet College (NPC).
-Lynn is also a Teacher and Assessor for NPC, and can be seen regularly presenting at the Pet Federation's Annual Conference on pet welfare matters.
+Lynn is a trustee for RSPCA local branch, and a Non-Executive Director of the National Pet College (NPC).
+Lynn is also a Teacher and Assessor for NPC and an Associate Lecturer on Animal Welfare at Oxford Brookes Univeristy.